-An example of RVC in a weak system is presented in this section.
-Figure 2 shows the real and reactive power demand when soft-starting a 350 HP motor.
-The point of interconnection with the utility is 12.47 kV, 11 MVA fault power, and X/R = 1.3.
+An example of a utility power quality problem caused by motor start in a weak system is presented in this section.
+Figure 3 shows the real and reactive power demand when soft-starting a 350 HP motor.
+The point of interconnection with the utility is 12.47 kV, 11 MVA fault power.
 The inrush of reactive current demand by the motor causes an 8.3% dip on the medium voltage.
-This will lead to noticeable flicker, rapid voltage change, and low voltage issues for electricity customers served within several miles of the motor.
-In Section 5, the same example is used to demonstrate the improvement in voltage after installing a VVO.
+This will lead to noticeable flicker, rapid voltage change (RVC), and low voltage issues for electricity customers served within several miles of the motor.

-Figure 2: Power Flow During 350 HP Motor Soft-Start
+Figure 3: Power Flow During 350 HP Motor Soft-Start

-Figure 3: Voltage During 350 HP Motor Soft-Start causing power quality issues.
+Figure 4: Voltage During 350 HP Motor Soft-Start causing power quality issues.